“The CDO gives a better idea of what exactly is out there. Not just what jobs are out there, but who is actually hiring.”

 The goal of the Career Development Office (CDO) is to help you build the job search skills that will allow you to manage your career for life.
 In creating an effective job search strategy, you will pursue many different channels, including on-campus recruiting, job postings, networking, referrals, alumni contacts, and career fairs.

 On-campus recruiting is a powerful tool for both students and companies, but it isn’t the path for everyone.
-At MIT Sloan, 60 percent of students typically accept full-time employment through on-campus recruiting, while almost 40 percent find their positions through a variety of other connections, including job postings, interaction with alumni, networking events, and other proactive search strategies.
+At MIT Sloan, the majority of MFin students find their positions through a variety of channels, including job postings, interaction with alumni, networking events, and other proactive search strategies.

-The CDO also offers practical self-assessment tools that can be particularly helpful to students contemplating a major career change.
-Students have access to a wide range of job search information through seminars, the Career Resource Center (CRC), and a number of members-only online information resources.
+The CDO also offers practical self-assessment tools that can be particularly helpful to students at the initial stages of their career exploration process.
+Students have access to a wide range of job search information through seminars, the Career Resource Center, and a number of members-only online information resources.